aztejang/dotfiles/README.md

 - install rofi
 - install a Nerdfont
 - install ranger
+- install betterlockscreen
 - install spt (create spotify daemon to run it, there's a guide online by Graham Helton showing how)

 Thanks to Graham Helton, Eric Murphy and everyone else who advertently or inadvertently helped guide me through this :)